Triplemanía XIV

 Triplemanía XIV was the fourteenth Triplemanía professional wrestling show promoted by AAA.
 The show took place on June 18, 2006 in Naucalpan, Mexico.
 The Main event featured a Lucha de Apuestas "Mask vs. Mask" match.
-The two men that put their masks on the line were La Parka and Muerta Cibernética.
+The two men that put their masks on the line were La Parka and Muerte Cibernética.

 Production

 Background

 In early 1992 Antonio Peña was working as a booker and storyline writer for Consejo Mundial de Lucha Libre (CMLL), Mexico's largest and the world's oldest wrestling promotion, and was frustrated by CMLL's very conservative approach to lucha libre.
 He joined forced with a number of younger, very talented wrestlers who felt like CMLL was not giving them the recognition they deserved and decided to split from CMLL to create Asistencia Asesoría y Administración, later simply known as "AAA" or Triple A. After making a deal with the Televisa television network AAA held their first show in April 1992.
 The following year Peña and AAA held their first Triplemanía event, building it into an annual event that would become AAA's Super Bowl event, similar to the WWE's WrestleMania being the biggest show of the year.
 The 2006 Triplemanía was the 14th year in a row AAA held a Triplemanía show and the 19th overall show under the Triplemanía banner.